cable000/fpga_tutorials/amd/embedded_design_tutorial/zynq_ultrascale+/debugging_apps.md

 If the Debug perspective window does not open automatically, select **Window→ Perspective → Open Perspective → Other**, then select **Debug** in the Open Perspective wizard.
 You can quickly switch between Design Perspective and Debug Perspective with buttons on upper right corner.

 ![](images/debugging_apps/image3.png)

+Switch between Vitis Perspectives

+The Debug Perspective looks like this:

 ![](images/debugging_apps/image4.jpeg)

 **Note**